CyberZHG/MineForces/README.md

 ### Reject Sub

 Some problems have multiple difficulties (`178C1`, `178C2` and `178C3`), these problems will not returned if `reject_sub` is set to `true`.

+### ASCII Only

+Some problems on Codeforces are not written in English, the problem with a title that has non-ascii character will not return.

 ### Show Team Status